Searching for vector-like leptons decaying into an electron and missing transverse energy in e$^{+}$e$^{-}$ collisions with $\sqrt{s} = 240$ GeV at the FCC-ee: Introduction

 In the current study, we will examine the vector-like lepton that decays into a final state consisting of SM electrons and missing transverse energy.
 Our investigation focuses on two specific scenarios involving the mass difference between the vector-like lepton and the scalar dark matter $\Delta M =$ 5 and 10 GeV.
 The details regarding the production of the vector-like lepton are thoroughly discussed in section \ref{section:model}.
 Since the dark matter particle does not interact with the detector materials, it results in a contribution to the missing transverse energy, denoted as $E_{T}^{miss}$.
 This energy is determined by calculating the vector sum of the transverse energy from visible particles.
 By analyzing this, we aim to identify lepton portal dark matter through the distinctive signature of two electrons coupled with missing transverse energy.

-We propose conducting a study on the pair production of vector-like leptons resulting from electron-positron collisions at the Future Circular Collider (FCC-ee) \cite{FCC} to explore the nature of dark matter.
+We propose conducting a study of vector-like-lepton pair production in electron-positron collisions at the Future Circular Collider (FCC-ee) \cite{FCC} to explore the nature of dark matter.
 The FCC-ee, an electron-positron collider put forth by CERN, is designed to operate at energy levels between 240 GeV and 365 GeV.
 While other future lepton colliders, like CLIC \cite{CLIC}, are also being considered, our primary focus will remain on the FCC-ee for this research.

 The initial phase of the FCC-ee is designed to be a high-luminosity and high-precision electron-positron collider, functioning as a factory for electroweak processes, top quarks, and particularly, the Higgs boson \cite{FCC-ee4}.
 It provides controllable energy levels and minimizes QCD background noise, making it a crucial tool in this research area.